 Because of Chase’s 5/24 rule, applying for more than 5 cards over a 24-month period means you will not be approved for many of their best rewards cards.
 This includes the Chase Sapphire Preferred.
 While that may seem like a lot of applications, once you get deeper into points and miles, you’ll realize that it’s really not.

-If you’re a newbie, grab the Chase Sapphire Preferred Card while you still can.
-It’s arguably the best “all-around” card you’ll find, and we’d hate for you to miss out on the gigantic signup bonus because you’ve applied for too many other cards.
+So, grab the Chase Sapphire Preferred Card while you still can.
+It’s arguably the best “all-around” card available, and we’d hate for you to miss out on the gigantic signup bonus because you’ve applied for too many other cards.

 Chase Sapphire Preferred Benefits: Final Thoughts

 Flexible enough to meet all needs, the 60,000 point signup bonus is worth $750 in travel when booked through the Chase portal.
-Those points can also be transferred to one of Chase’s 13 travel partners for even more valuable redemptions.
-That’s in addition to all the other Chase Sapphire Preferred benefits (like trip cancellation/interruption insurance) that the card provides!
+Additionally, points can be transferred to over a dozen travel partners for even more valuable redemptions.
+That’s in addition to all the other Chase Sapphire Preferred benefits that the card provides (like trip cancellation/interruption insurance)!

-Since the annual fee is just $95, the signup bonus easily makes the card worth it – at least for the first year.
-In our opinion, the ongoing benefits even make the card a keeper for years to come.
+Since the annual fee is just $95, the signup bonus easily makes the card worth it.
+The ongoing benefits make the card a keeper for years to come.
 (Learn more by reading our complete Chase Sapphire Preferred review.)

 Pairing the card with other options helps make the most of your spending.
 But, if you’re new to the points and miles game, the Chase Sapphire Preferred Card is definitely where you should start.

 What rewards card did you start with?
 Let us know in the comments below!